Gkcloud5/Better-future/Learning/Network/02-Internet/01/HTTPS in network.md

 *  A typical flow over HTTP involves a client machine making a request to a server, which then sends a response message.

-### What is in an HTTP request?
+### 2. What is in an HTTP request?

-* An HTTP request is the way internet communication platforms such as web browsers ask for the information they need to load website
+* An HTTP request is the way internet communication platforms such as web browsers ask for the information they need to load website.
+* Each HTTP request made across the internet carries with it a series of encoded data that carries different types of information.
+* HTTP request contains
+	* HTTP version type
+	* a URL
+	* an HTTP method
+	* HTTP request headers
+	* Optional HTTP body.

+##### 2.1 What is an HTTP method?

+*